csb1g11/notes-frontend/README.md

 - Requires component tests: currently the tests cover the action creators, actions and reducers.
 Enzyme would be the reccommended tool for testing components.
 - Requires testing in Internet Explorer and older browser versions.
 - Server the application over HTTPS.
+- Use eslint to check formatting of code

 ### Thanks
 I followed a [tutorial](https://www.youtube.com/channel/UCsvMopMspsGw89AWim0FMfw) to help with the authentication and login of the application.